 New Mexico is where the “southwest” feel really starts.
 In fact, New Mexico often feels like a world of its own.
 A stop in Tucumcari was fantastic.
-And, the BBQ we hit up for lunch was amazing.
+And, the BBQ we hit up for lunch – called Watson’s – was amazing.

-We took the “Santa Fe loop,” because Santa Fe is way too cool a town to skip.
-The adobe city has so many things to shoot.
+We took the “Santa Fe loop,” because Santa Fe is way too cool to skip.
+The adobe city has so many things to photograph.
 But, I kind of found myself still struggling to make photos I was happy with.
 I actually went around shooting in Santa Fe for over an hour and only took 1 picture.

 Now, I know Taos isn’t on Route 66.
 However, if you give yourself a couple days in Santa Fe, be sure to do a side trip out that way.
 It really is a cool town and there’s lots to see.
 In fact, from a photography standpoint I think it’s much more photogenic than Santa Fe is.
 Though we were there in the day, I got a bunch of photos I liked.
 They’re in the video from my photography channel below.

 From Santa Fe, we headed to Albuquerque.
-I didn’t expect much from Albuquerque, but I actually think the city has a lot of potential.
+I didn’t expect much from Albuquerque, but I actually think the city has a lot of potential from a photography standpoint.
 And, the mountains outside of the city are incredible.

 I headed up to the top of Sandia Crest at sunset, and I think this was the moment I got my photography mojo back.
 The light was killer, the views were amazing, and everything kind of just came together.

-The truth is, the Arizona isn’t that much more entertaining than it was in any of the previous states.
+The truth is, the Arizona section of Route 66 isn’t that much more entertaining than it was in any of the previous states.
 I think it’s just much more accessible and gets far more press.
-It’s proximity to The Grand Canyon, Sedona, and Las Vegas certainly help with that.
+Its proximity to The Grand Canyon, Sedona, and Las Vegas certainly help with that.